AngelosFikias0/Data_Structures_and_Algorithms/README.md

 - **QuickSort and BinarySearch**
   - Sort an array using QuickSort
   - Search for a value in a sorted array using BinarySearch

+- **Depth first search and Breadth first search**
+  - Perform DFS and BFS on a graph

+- **Sliding window algorithm**
+  - Find the maximum sum of k consecutive elements in an array

 ## Getting Started